 Price Correlation With Bitcoin: This metric tests the asset’s price correlation with Bitcoin over 30 days.
 The correlation indicator ranges from -1 to 1. -1 to 0 indicates a negative correlation as prices move in opposite directions.
 0 to 1 indicates a positive correlation as prices move in a similar direction.

-For more explanations on each of the above indicators, feel free to check out IntoTheBlock’s video tutorials.
+For more explanation on any of the indicators above, feel free to check out IntoTheBlock’s video tutorials.